Bedfordshire Militia: Long Peace

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
+The ballot was suspended by the Militia Act 1829.
+In 1845–46 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.
 Col John Osborn succeeded as 5th Baronet of Chicksands Priory in 1818 and died in 1848.
 Richard Gilpin of Hockliffe, who had been lieutenant-colonel since 6 July 1803 served in the rank for 'upwards of 40 years'.
 His son, Lt-Col Richard Thomas Gilpin, a half-pay officer of the 14th Light Dragoons, who had joined the Bedfordshire Militia as a captain in 1820, was appointed colonel of the regiment on 11 September 1848.
 William Higgins was promoted to lt-col at the same time, having been commissioned as major in 1847.
 Colonel Gilpin became MP for Bedfordshire in 1851.

 1852 reforms

 The Militia of the United Kingdom was revived by the Militia Act 1852 (15 & 16 Vict. c.
 50), enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment.
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: